-I think a planner is an essential tool for everyone.
-Unless you have a photographic memory to remember everything that needs done, without a daily plan you are likely to wander without clear tasks and goals.
-There are several reasons I believe a planner is a necessity.
+Without a daily plan you are likely to wander without clear tasks and goals.
+There are several reasons I believe a planner is so important.

 A Plan Gives You Clarity

 I personally would be totally lost without my planner.
 We have so many thoughts running through our head.
 Things that need done, appointments to make, and goals to complete.
 Writing things down that need done will help you remember what to do.
 Without my planner I’m pretty sure I would constantly feel jumbled and stressed and not know where to start each day!

 A Plan Helps You Define Priorities